 At that time, most counties had county-operated sanitary landfills, that simply could not meet the new, tougher compliance regulations.
 Therefore the State of Kansas, through the Kansas Department of Health and Environment (KDHE), asked each county to draft and submit a plan for how they would address these new requirements and plans for managing their solid waste.
 Under the planning program, counties were allowed to make regional compacts, or Solid Waste Authorities, to share the intense, detailed work of writing a solid waste management plan.

-In 1995, six East-Central Kansas counties, Anderson, Coffey, Franklin, Linn, Miami and Osage, agreed to form a solid waste authority for joint planning.
-The governing document was called an Interlocal Agreement.
-It was signed by each county commissioner in each of the six counties, and then sent to the Kansas Attorney General for final approval.
+In 1995, six East-Central Kansas counties - Anderson, Coffey, Franklin, Linn, Miami and Osage - agreed to form a Solid Waste Authority for joint planning; giving it the name Lake Region Solid Waste Authority (LRSWA).
+The governing document was called an Interlocal Agreement, which was signed by each county commissioner, in each of the six counties, and then sent to the Kansas Attorney General for final approval.

-The original document has been revised a few times as the LRSWA has taken shape and grown to meet the changing needs of its members.
-But the intent remains the same... to facilitate the three "R"s...
+The original Interlocal Agreement has been revised regularly as the LRSWA has taken shape and grown to meet the changing needs of its members, but the original focus and goal remains the same; to facilitate the three "R"s...
 Reduce, Reuse, Recycle.

 Some of our old solid waste problems remain, but new and innovative solutions are always being explored and becoming available.
 Recycling Centers and Household Hazardous Waste Collection remain the key programs offered by the counties within the LKSWA, however we continue to look for new opportunities to reduce the amount of waste going to transfer stations and landfills.
 In the future, member counties are working towards also offer more re-use opportunities such as community composting centers.

 Solid Waste Management Plan

 The Lake Region Solid Waste Management Plan is the document that guides each of the six member counties with its solid waste issues.